petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 ],
 ```

-To use an object's field in the Custom Facet widget's Aggregation Field configuration, a special notation is required to specify the parent field (e.g., `nestedFieldArray`), the name of the field that holds the field name (e.g., `fieldName`), and the name of the field that holds the value (e.g., `value_date`).
-Use the pattern `nestedFieldArray.[fieldName].[valueFieldName]`.
+To use an object field in a Custom Facet widget's Aggregation Field configuration, specify the parent field (e.g., `nestedFieldArray`), the name of the field that holds the field name (e.g., `fieldName`), and the name of the field that holds the value (e.g., `value_date`).
+Use this pattern: `nestedFieldArray.[fieldName].[valueFieldName]`.

-For example, you can sort by the `lastAccessed` date field in the nested array above by entering `nestedFieldArray.lastAccessed.value_date` as the Custom Facet configuration's Aggregation Field.
+For example, you can sort by the `lastAccessed` date field in the nested array above by entering `nestedFieldArray.lastAccessed.value_date`.

 ### Using Web Content Structure Fields in the Custom Facet